Started |

 meant to infiltrate the Masters and destroy them when they

-least expect it.
-Gee, that's going to go without a hitch
+that's going to go without a hitch

-with his bright blue skin and orange Skeletor armor
+with his bright blue skin and orange Skeletor armor.

 Needless to say, the character has gained a cult following